courtzc/SmartBaton/DataCapture/DataCapture_README.md

 When plotting, we want to get all the accX values, etc etc. to do this, we can take IMU_Data (1,1,:) for accX values.
 However, matlab still treats this as a 3D array which won't work. add `squeeze(IMU_Data(1,1,:))` to get the accX values in a 1D array.

+# Leap Setup
+The leap sdk downloads in ProgramFiles when you download the Windows latest leap.

+Go to `C:\Program Files\Ultraleap\ControlPanel\UnityApp` and open `Ultraleap Control Panel.exe` to see the UI interface.